klavins/EE546_W25/EE546_W25/Homework/HW4.md

 3) For each idea, discuss ways to break the work up among your team.

 4) Turn in your work in the usual way, but also be prepared to discuss on Tuesday 2/6.
+If one person on your team is turning in the writeup, you can just submit something saying who it was.